1108-Agraan-Kimberly/PA3-CS-219/README.md

 **SUBS** the next register to be updated will be the difference between the previous reigster (r3) and (r2).

-**orr** operation will update the register r0 based on the value of r2 and r3.
+**orr** and **xor** operation will update the register r0 based on the value of r2 and r3.
+Then update r5 using r3 and r4.

-**xor** operation the value in the file will be turned into a binary number and each bit will be inverted, the returned result will be the hex value of all the inverted bits.

-**lsrs** operation will read the hex values, use the binary converions and compare each bit to each other, if the bits are both 0 then it will be 0, otherwise the result is a 1.

-**lsls** operation will read the two hex values and take the binary conversion and subtract the second operand value from the first one.

-## Updating Flags
- But there are more than the add operation, 8 other operations are also used along with the variation of that operation changing the status flag of the result.
-Operations with an S at the end make sure the instruction will update the flag if needed.
-The "S" in an opcode means the operation will perform as usual but also update the status flags based on the result.
+**lsrs** For LSRS, you're comparing the bits in two numbers, and if both bits are 0, the result is 0.
+If either of the bits is 1, then the result is 1.
+It's like comparing each pair of bits and deciding the result based on that.

+**lsls** subtracting the value of the second operand from the first one to perform the shift, filling with 0s where necessary.
+This is a bit like sliding all the bits over to the left and filling in the gaps with zeros.